JenniferPylko/openlore/conduits/softlight/introduction.md

 ## Gridspace

 Discovered by Softlight scientists, [gridspace](gridspace.md) was a set of fields overlaid with the known universe, but they would only interact with matter in very specific circumstances.
 This property, among others, made it particularly suited to storing information.
 Since its discovery, all cybernetics of the 21st century were built on gridspace technology, as it enabled more complex data processing than possible with classical computing, AI/ML, or non-gridspace quantum computing.

+## Transhumanism and Posthumanism

+Powered by gridspace technology, augmentations, artificial intelligence, and androids became commonplace in the latter part of the 22nd century.
+Non-human minds were everywhere, some human-like, some alien.